“People think I’m weird and I’m not sure why.”

 Enroll in a class – Go to lessons.com to find a class near you.

-Check out meetup.com – you can find all types of social activities or create a group for your special interest.
+Check out meetup.com – find all types of social activities or create a group for your special interest.

 meet people with similar interests